András Herczeg: First era

 András Herczeg became the manager of Debreceni VSC in 2007.
 Debreceni VSC won the Hungarian National Championship I in 2009 and 2010 and the Hungarian Cup in 2008 and 2010.
-During the management of András Herczeg Debrecen reached their zenith by qualifying for the group stages of the Champions League 2009–10 and in the following year the group stages of the Europa League 2010-11.
+During the management of András Herczeg Debrecen reached their zenith by qualifying for the group stages of the 2009–10 UEFA Champions League and in the following year the group stages of the 2010–11 Europa League.
 Herczeg has been the most successful manager of the Debreceni VSC.

 After the resignation of Elemér Kondás, Herceg accepted the appointment of the club to manage Debrecen against Gyirmót FC Győr on the third match day of the 2016–17 Nemzeti Bajnokság I season.

 Return

 On 8 June 2017, Debreceni VSC appointed Herczeg as the manager of the club.